Bikes, Scooters and Roller Blades

 Before and After School Supervision

 Ladysmith Primary School does not have before or after school supervision.
-Children should be under the care and supervision of an adult prior to the start of school at 8:40 a.m. and upon dismissal at 2:37 p.m.
-(Mondays at 1:37 p.m.).
-We realize that unavoidable delays can occur from time to time, but arriving late to pick up your child every day, or having a babysitter arrive late every day, is not acceptable.
-The school secretary has work to do that requires her concentration and it is not part of her job to baby-sit your children after school.
+Children should be under the care and supervision of an adult prior to the start of school at 8:40 a.m. and upon dismissal at 2:25 p.m.
+We realize that unavoidable delays can occur from time to time.
 We will begin calling parents soon after school dismissal if they have not arrived as students can become worried.

-Our Noon Hour Supervision Aides are easily identified by their bright orange vests while on duty.
-They carry First Aid Kits and have Level 1 First Aid training.
+Our Noon Hour Supervision Aides and Educational Assistants are easily identified by their bright orange vests while on duty at long recess.
 They use walkie-talkies to maintain daily contact with each other, the office and the First Aid Attendant.
-Teachers provide afternoon recess duty.
+Teachers provide morning recess duty.

 Removing Your Child before Dismissal Time

 From time to time, due to appointments or illness, parents and guardians will need to take their child from school early.
 Please remember to inform the school secretary in the main office, or if she is unavailable, please tell the principal or ask another staff member to relay the message to the office.
 We need to know where all of our students are at all times.

 Tobacco, alcohol and drugs are not permitted on school property.
 The use of tobacco products in school buildings and on school property is against the law.
 In March 2007, the BC Legislature approved legislation making it illegal to smoke or use tobacco at school, effective September 2007.

 Students are reminded that they must not smoke or use tobacco in the school buildings or on school property.
 This includes smoking in vehicles while you are on school grounds.
 Students found violating this law will be subject to school discipline.